Diversity is a Chance:

 - monitor our personnel processes, thus guaranteeing that they satisfy the various needs of our employees

 - acknowledge the social diversity within and outside of FLI

 - provide our employees with information on the chances of diversity, thus including all employees in the implementation of the Charta

 The “Charta der Vielfalt” (Diversity Charter) is a corporate initiative to promote diversity in companies and institutions.
 It was initiated in December 2006 by Daimler, BP Europa SE (formerly Deutsche BP), Deutsche Bank and Deutsche Telekom.

-Since then, more than 2,100 companies and public sector institutions have signed the charter and new signatories are being added on a continual basis.
+Since then, more than 2,100 companies and public sector institutions have signed the charter and new members are being added on a continual basis.
 Federal Chancellor Dr. Angela Merkel is the initiative’s patron.
 The Commissioner for Migration, Refugees and Integration, Aydan Özoguz, supports the initiative.

-Since 1996, the association Total E-Quality Deutschland e.V. has been pursuing the goal to establish equality in different areas and enshrine it permanently.
+Since 1996, the association Total E-Quality Deutschland e.V. has been pursuing the goal to establish equality in different areas and sustain it permanently.
 This goal is achieved when talents, potentials and skills of both genders are equally recognized, integrated and supported.

 Apart from the compatibility of family and work, the main focus is on equal opportunities in recruiting and human resources development, promoting fair play at work and the consideration of equality in the institute's principles.

 Excellent research needs excellent female researchers.
-The one-year Leibniz Mentoring Program supports highly-qualified women post-docs on their path to leadership positions and professorships.
+The Leibniz Mentoring Program supports highly-qualified women post-docs on their path to leadership positions and professorships.